Historical consciousness: Terminology and scope

 To avoid conflating the past itself with accounts of the past, some philosophers distinguish history (past events and processes) from historiography (the writing about those events).
 They further separate the philosophy of historiography—which examines evidence, explanation, objectivity, and epistemic justification in historical practice—from the philosophy of history, which asks metaphysical questions about direction, contingency, and necessity in the past.
+However, the analytic distinction between history as past reality and historiography as its subsequent representation presupposes an ontological independence that modern historiographical scholars like Daniel Little have called into question.
+He argued that hermeneutic and conceptual-historical traditions instead emphasize that historical knowledge emerges only through interpretive reconstruction and that correspondingly, historical information does "not speak" for itself, but demands that the historian "interpret individual pieces of evidence" in order to construct a coherent account of the past.
+Likewise, hermeneutic approaches—from the likes of Heidegger, Gadamer, Ricœur, and Foucault—insist that "historical knowledge depends upon interpretation of meaningful human actions and practices," underscoring that historical intelligibility is inseparable from the interpretive frameworks through which it is apprehended.